Publications of James Bettenham

 Printed by James Bettenham

 • Berriman, William.
 The authority of the civil powers in matters of religion asserted and vindicated.
 A sermon preached before the ...
 Lord Mayor, the Court of Aldermen, ... in the parish church of St. Lawrence Jewry, on Saturday, Sept, 29, 1722. ...
-By William Berriman, ...
+By William Berriman,.
 London: printed by J. Bettenham for T. Payne, 1722.
 ESTC No. N51170.
 Grub Street ID 35169.

 • Charleton, Walter.
 Chorea Gigantum: or, the most famous antiquity of Great Britain, vulgarly called Stone-Heng, standing on Salisbury-Plain, restored to the Danes.
 By Walter Charleton, M.D. and Physician in Ordinary to His Majesty.
+The second edition..
 London: printed [by James Bettenham?] for D. Browne junior, at the Black-Swan without Temple-Bar, and J. Woodman and D. Lyon, in Russel-Street, Covent-Garden, M.DCC.XXV.
 [1725].
 ESTC No. T30634.
 Grub Street ID 261485.

 • Blackwall, Anthony.
 The sacred classics defended and illustrated: or, an essay humbly offer'd towards proving the purity, propriety, and true eloquence of the writers of the New Testament.
 In two parts.
 In the First of which Those Divine Writers are vindicated against the Charge of barbarous Language, false Greek, and Solecisms.
 In the Second is shewn, That all the Excellencies of Style, and sublime Beauties of Language and genuine Eloquence do abound in the Sacred Writers of the New Testament.
 With An Account of their Style and Character, and a Representation of their Superiority, in several Instances, to the best classics of Greece and Rome.
 To which are subjoin'd proper Indexes.
 By A. Blackwall, M.A.
 London: printed by J. Bettenham, for C. Rivington, at the Bible and Crown in St. Paul's Churchyard, and W. Cantrell bookseller in Derby, M,DCC,XXV.
 [1725].
 ESTC No. T55733.
 Grub Street ID 282291.